 Upgrade to the Christmas Belle Pullman Observation Car and you’ll enjoy an even better view from the large picture windows!

 Where: Swanage Station, Station Road, Swanage BH19 1HB

 Is Santa On Board?
-No. These train experiences replaced the previous Santa Special train journeys during the pandemic.
-It remains to be seen if Santa will return to Swanage Railway for 2022.
+No. These train experiences replaced the previous Santa Special train journeys and look set to stay for the foreseeable future.

 Where to view the Steam & Lights train: Want to see the train go past?
 There are numerous bridges which criss-cross the track and allow for a wonderful view of the train.
 Whilst Harmans Cross station is usually closed in the winter, it is still a great place to head as there is a carpark right by the bridge: ///villager.breed.label